Having an allergy to cow’s milk is common in babies and children. If your child has eczema, they’re even more likely to be affected.

 Egg allergy and vaccinations

-It can be a worry finding out that your child has a milk or egg allergy.
-But with a little planning and thought, and the right support, it doesn’t have to be too much of a stress.
-What’s important is that you keep on top of what your child is eating and offer suitable alternatives.
-Your GP, allergy specialist and dietitian are all there to support you and your child.
+It can be a worry finding out that your child has an allergy.
+But with a little planning and thought, and the right support, unwanted reactions can be avoided and you can put your mind at ease.
+Just remember, what’s important is that you understand how strict your child’s diet needs to be, keep on top of what they’re eating and, where possible, offer suitable alternatives to help keep them happy and healthy.
+And don’t forget that your GP, allergy specialist and dietitian are all there to support you and your child.